gfiehler/rabbithub/README.md

 rather than anything intrinsic in pubsub-over-webhooks.

 ## Installation
-This release is for rabbitmq 3.6.3 and prior.
-For rabbitmq 3.6.6 please see release specific to 3.6.6.
+This release is for rabbitmq 3.6.6.
+For prior versions of Rabbitmq please use the latest 3.6.3 branch.
 To install from source (requires Erlang R15B01 or higher):

     git clone https://github.com/brc859844/rabbithub